 - Believe someone who discloses a sexual assault, abusive relationship, or experience with stalking or cyberstalking. - Be respectful of yourself and others.
 Make sure any sexual act is OK with your partner if you initiate. - Watch out for your friends if you see someone who looks like they are in trouble, ask if they are okay.
-If you see a friend doing something shady, say something. - Speak up if someone says something offensive, derogatory, or abusive, let them know that behavior is wrong and you don't want to be around it.
+If you see a friend doing something shady, say something. - Speak up if someone says something offensive, derogatory, or abusive, let him or her know that behavior is wrong and you do not want to be around it.